vsrinivas/fuchsia/go/src/netstack/README.md

 $ sudo brew services restart dnsmasq
 ```

+The dnsmasq service silently fails to start if the directory `/var/log/misc`
+does not exist.
+Just create it to fix.

-### Setting up NAT (on Linux)
+### Setting up NAT

 Optionally you can set up NAT to route the traffic to an external
 network interface.

+On Linux:

-These instructions use *eth0* as the name of that
+These instructions use *eth0* as the name of that interface, but it may vary (to
-interface, but it may vary (to eth1, or something more exoctic) on
-your particular machine.
+eth1, or something more exotic) on your particular machine.

 Execute the following commands as root (you need this every time you
 reboot the machine).